 The referee will announce the start of the Playing state with a single whistle blow.
 The Game-Controller Playing signal will be delayed by 15 seconds.
-Robots that begin moving their legs or locomoting in any fashion during set (i. e. before the referee blows the whistle) will be penalized in place on the field via the "Motion in Set" (see Section 6.5.5) GameController signal (and moved back to their original position if they have moved significantly before becoming penalized) until the GameController transmits the Playing signal.

-Figure 12: Robot states.
-Button interface transitions are shown in grey.
-GameController transitions are shown in black.
+Robots that begin moving their legs or

+Diagram of the robot states.

+Chest button transitions are shown as grey arrows.
 However, any transition possible should be sent by the GameController.